grafana/metrictank/docs/config.md

 ttl = 35d
 # max age for a chunk before to be considered stale and to be persisted to Cassandra
 chunk-max-stale = 1h
-# max age for a metric before to be considered stale and to be purged from memory
+# max age for a metric before to be considered stale and to be purged from in-memory ring buffer.
 metric-max-stale = 6h
 # Interval to run garbage collection job
 gc-interval = 1h